reald/anytone-flash-tools/at878uv_protocol.md

 ### End of Firmware Update

 The finish the firmware transfer process 1 byte 0x18 is send to the radio.
 The radio will respond with a single ACK byte (0x06).
 To finally flash this image the radio has been switched on while pressing PF2 (AT878UV: top function key on the left side) and PTT while switching on.
 In the following menu you can confirm flashing the device.
-Important: **All setting will be overwritten!
-So **backup your code plug** first!
+Important: **All settings will be overwritten!** So **backup your code plug BEFORE updating the firmware"**

 ```
 > 18